Nivolumab and Relatlimab in Treating Patients with Advanced Chordoma

 - Prisoners or subjects who are involuntarily incarcerated.

-- Uncontrolled or significant cardiovascular disease including, but not limited to, any of the following: * Myocardial infarction (MI) or stroke/transient ischemic attack (TIA) within the 6 months prior to consent. * Uncontrolled angina within the 3 months prior to consent. * Any history of clinically significant arrhythmias (such as ventricular tachycardia, ventricular fibrillation, or torsades de pointes, or poorly controlled atrial fibrillation). * Corrected QT (QTc) prolongation > 480 msec. * History of other clinically significant cardiovascular disease (i.e., cardiomyopathy, congestive heart failure with New York Heart Association [NYHA] functional classification III-IV, pericarditis, significant pericardial effusion, significant coronary stent occlusion, poorly controlled venous thrombus). * Cardiovascular disease-related requirement for daily supplemental oxygen. * History of two or more MIs or two or more coronary revascularization procedures. * Subjects with history of myocarditis, regardless of etiology. * Subjects with history of life-threatening toxicity related to prior immune therapy (eg. anti-cytotoxic T-lymphocyte-associated protein [CTLA]-4 or anti-PD-1/PD-L1 treatment or any other antibody or drug specifically targeting T-cell co-stimulation or immune checkpoint pathways) except those that are unlikely to re-occur with standard countermeasures (eg, hormone replacement after endocrinopathy). * Troponin T (TnT) or I (TnI) > 2 x institutional ULN.
+- Uncontrolled or significant cardiovascular disease including, but not limited to, any of the following: * Myocardial infarction (MI) or stroke/transient ischemic attack (TIA) within the 6 months prior to consent. * Uncontrolled angina within the 3 months prior to consent. * Any history of clinically significant arrhythmias (such as ventricular tachycardia, ventricular fibrillation, or torsades de pointes, or poorly controlled atrial fibrillation). * Corrected QT (QTc) prolongation > 480 msec. * History of other clinically significant cardiovascular disease (i.e., cardiomyopathy, congestive heart failure with New York Heart Association [NYHA] functional classification III-IV, pericarditis, significant pericardial effusion, significant coronary stent occlusion, poorly controlled venous thrombus). * Cardiovascular disease-related requirement for daily supplemental oxygen. * History of two or more MIs or two or more coronary revascularization procedures. * Subjects with history of myocarditis, regardless of etiology. * Subjects with history of life-threatening toxicity related to prior immune therapy (e.g. anti-cytotoxic T-lymphocyte-associated protein [CTLA]-4 or anti-PD-1/PD-L1 treatment or any other antibody or drug specifically targeting T-cell co-stimulation or immune checkpoint pathways) except those that are unlikely to re-occur with standard countermeasures (e.g., hormone replacement after endocrinopathy). * Troponin T (TnT) or I (TnI) > 2 x institutional ULN.
 Subjects with TnT or TnI levels between > 1 to 2 x ULN will be permitted if repeat levels within 24 hours are 1 x ULN.
-If TnT or TnI levels are > 1 to 2 x ULN within 24 hours, the subject may undergo a cardiac evaluation and be considered for treatment, following a discussion with the BMS medical monitor or designee.
+If TnT or TnI levels are > 1 to 2 x ULN within 24 hours, the subject may undergo a cardiac evaluation and be permitted for treatment, following clearance by a cardiologist or cardio-oncologist.
 When repeat levels within 24 hours are not available, a repeat test should be conducted as soon as possible.
-If TnT or TnI repeat levels beyond 24 hours are < 2 x ULN, the subject may undergo a cardiac evaluation and be considered for treatment, following a discussion with the BMS Medical Monitor or designee.
+If TnT or TnI repeat levels beyond 24 hours are < 2 x ULN, the subject may undergo a cardiac evaluation by a cardiologist or cardio-oncologist and be permitted for treatment, once cleared by the cardiologist or cardio-oncologist.

 I. To assess the clinical benefit of the combination of nivolumab and relatlimab in patients with advanced chordomas by objective response rate (ORR).